 Fresh Fruit Tart

-Loaded with a lush assortment of seasonal berries and other fruit, there's nothing quite as lovely as a beautiful Fresh Fruit Tart.
-Learning how to make a fruit tart is one of the classic, basic recipes that leads the way into learning how to make other beautiful desserts.
+Loaded with a lush assortment of seasonal berries and other fruit, there's nothing quite as lovely as a Fresh Fruit Tart.
+You'll also learn some baking basics, like a tart crust and pastry cream, along the way.

 Servings 8 servings